puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_defined_types.markdown

       docroot => '/var/www-testhost', # Becomes the value of $docroot
     }
 {% endhighlight %}

+In the `define` statement that creates the defined type, each parameter can be preceeded by an optional [**data type**][literal_types].
+If you include one, Puppet will check the parameter's value at runtime to make sure that it has the right data type, and raise an error if the value is illegal.
+If no data type is provided, the parameter will accept values of any data type.

 Note that the special variables `$title` and `$name` are both set to the defined type's name automatically, so they can't be used as parameters.